davetaz/openactive-crossfilter/learning.md

 ## Step 2 - Display details for more than one session

-In this stage we are going to build what is known as an itterator.
-This itterator will loop through every session and displays the name and description of all the sessions in our dataset.
+In this stage we are going to build an iterator.
+This is a piece of code that loops through every session in the dataset and displays the name and description for each one.

+### Add an iterator

 To do this replace the line

     session = items[0];

 with the following

     items.forEach(function(session) {

 > **Explainer**
 >
 > This line is similar to the one we have removed, it still contains `items` and `session`.
-We are using the `forEach` itterator to loop through the sessions.
+We are using the `forEach` iterator to loop through the sessions.
 >

-**Note**: We have unclosed brackets `(` and `{` as well as a missing end of code block charecter `;`
+**Note**: We have unclosed brackets `(` and `{` as well as a missing end of code block character `;`

-These closing brackets and code block charecter need to go after we have finised appending the session name and description to the screen.
+These closing brackets and code block character need to go after we have finished appending the session name and description to the screen.

 Add `});` after your code lines that append name and description to the `#dc-data-grid`.

-The finished code block should look similar to the following:
+The finished code block should look soemthing like this:

     items.forEach(function(session) {
         $('#dc-data-grid').append('<h1>' + session.data.name + '</h1>');
-        $('#dc-data-grid').append("...");
-    });
+        $('#dc-data-grid').append("..."); // your code for adding session description });

-> **Coding best practices**
+> **TIP**
 >
-> In order to make code more human readable it is a good convention to start a new line after every opening `{` and indent each line that follows (using tab or similar) prior to the closing `}`.
+> To make code more human-readable it's a good convention to start a new line after every opening `{` and indent each line that follows (using tab or similar) prior to the closing `}`.
 >

-## Step 3 - Starting to build the cross filter.
+## Step 3
+### Starting to build the cross filter.

-[https://skyscanner.net](https://skyscanner.net) is a great example of a cross filter.
-Using this service you can apply filters to find flights.

-Our cross filter is going to be very similar but for sessions.
-The list of session we built above will be the list we want to filter.
+[https://skyscanner.net](https://skyscanner.net) is a great example of a crossfilter.
+We are going to make something very similar, but for sessions rather than flights.
+We will use the list of sessions we built in Step 2 to create our filters.

+> - make data grid visible
+> LO: adjusting CSS
+> - make session list
+> LO: address the dataset and work out what's in it
+> - make activity row chart
+> LO: making a d3 row chart
+> - make session duration chart
+> LO: making a d3 line chart

+#### Make a list of sessions for our filter

 The first step of building our crossfilter is to create a list of sessions that can be filtered.

 To do this we need to use a few helper functions from the [dc.js](https://dc-js.github.io/dc.js/) library.

-> **What are code libraries?**
+> **What is a code library?**
 >
 > Think of a code library as a set of pre-defined routines and functions that you can use to make your life easier.
-> In this tutorial we are using 10 code libraries to help us:
+> In this tutorial we are using 10 code libraries to help us; we've included a list of them at the end of this document, and you can also look at them in CodePen by clicking on the Settings (gear wheel) icon at the top of the JS panel.

+Comment out the code you added in Step 1 and Step 2

+This will stop the code in step 1 and step 2 from working and prepare us to do the same thing in a different way.

+> **_How do I comment out code?_**
 >
-> `openactive-crossfilter helpers` - Built to support this tutorial, includes the data preprocessor as well as functions to extract data from OpenActive data.
->
-> `jquery` - Streamlines javascript code (e.g. `$('#dc-data-grid').append('Hello world')` instead of `document.getElementById('dc-data-grid').appendChild(document.createTextNode("Hello world"));`
->
-> `jquery-ui` - Visual elements for jquery
->
-> `dc-js` - Javascript charting library
->
-> `crossfilter` - Crossfilter extensions to dc-js
->
-> `d3` - Data visualisation library
->
-> `leaflet` - Open Street Map support
->
-> `leaflet-markercluster` - Map markers and clustering support
->
-> `dc.leaflet` - Integrates dc-js and leaflet for interactive maps
->
-> `moment.js` - Library to handle dates, times and all funky formats they come in.
->
-> Without these libraries, the code in this tutorial would be thousands of lines long!
-> You can find how these libraries are included in codePen by clicking the settings button and clicking `JS`.
-> As many of the libraries also have associated visual style elements, we also have to include their own stylesheets.
-These can be found under the `CSS` section of settings in codePen.
->
->

-Find the following lines in your code and follow the their instuctions:

-    // /* FOR STEP THREE DETELE THE TWO // AT THE BEGINNING OF THIS LINE

-    // */ // FOR STEP THREE DETELE THE TWO // AT THE BEGINNING OF THIS LINE

-    /* FOR STEP THREE DELETE THIS LINE

-    FOR STEP THREE DELETE THIS LINE */

-This will stop the code in step 1 and step 2 from working and prepare us to do the same thing in a different way.
-Take a read through what we have just uncommented.
+> This varies from language to language.
+To comment out a line of code in javascript, you type `//` at the beginning of the line.
+You will see this in the CodePen where we have put dividers and hints to show where things should go.
+> To comment out several lines in one go, type `/*` at the beginning of the block and `*/` at the end.

 Find the line that reads